aisingapore/ai-practitioner-handbook/book/6-modelling/classification-metrics-guidelines.md

 <br/>

-## Multi-labels datasets
+## Multi-label datasets
-For multi label problems, you can extend the binary classification metrics by computing each metric per class.
+For multi-label problems, you can extend the binary classification metrics by computing each metric per class.
 This is no different from a binary classification problem.
 For example, you can compute precision, recall, F1, confusion matrix for each of the classes in a one vs rest approach.
 Once you have obtained each class’s metrics, you can compute the averages across all classes with the same averaging techniques as covered for multi-class problems: micro, macro, weighted averaging.
 Note that for multi-label problems, the micro-averaged F1 score is not the same as accuracy.

 <br/>